 The goal of each restudy is to improve sustainability and economic vitality, consistent with the Board of County Commissioners’ goals and the community’s vision; have coordination between the four plans; update our best practices to protect environmental resources such as large connected natural areas and water resources; and promote smart growth, so that future generations inherit a community that is robust.

 Public workshops are on-going and we encourage your involvement.
-The Public Workshops page provides details on upcoming meetings, time, location and topics.
+Each area Restudy includes a public workshops page that provides details on upcoming meetings, time, location and topics.
 Also, surveys are another way we gather public input.
 The active surveys, and results, are available on the different planning area pages.
 Please take a moment to complete a survey and provide your input.

 The schedule for these planning efforts will overlap to forge consistency between the plans.